By Isis Darios

 It’s no surprise that 76% of online shoppers prefer to buy online in their native language.
 In the hospitality industry, hotels must communicate daily with travelers who speak various languages.

 Translation technology can be used on your hotel website’s messaging platform to communicate with potential guests in their native language.
-This technology works by directly translating requests into your preferred language in real-time so that you can quickly answer questions and convert the website visitor into a guest.
+This technology works by directly translating requests into your preferred language in real time so that you can quickly answer questions and convert the website visitor into a guest.

 Metasearch platforms have risen in popularity as travelers look to save time and money while planning their trips.
 Metasearch sites like Google Hotel Ads, Tripadvisor, and Trivago aggregate hotel information and rates from various online channels and display them all in one place, streamlining the research process for travelers.

-Hotels can use metasearch marketing to expand their distribution strategy, drive more direct bookings, and easily upsell and cross-sell their products.
+Hotels can use metasearch marketing solutions to expand their distribution strategy, drive more direct bookings, and easily upsell and cross-sell their products.
 With hotel metasearch advertising, properties can pay a fee to metasearch engines (usually a cost-per-click) for every visit to their website.

 11. Virtual reality (VR) tours